MLI-lab/MRI_MotionTTT/README.md

 ## Usage

 ### Data preparation
-For both pre-training on motion-free 2D slices and testing our method on 3D volumes with simulated motion parameters we use the data provided in the training and validation set of the [Calgary Campinas Brain MRI Dataset (CC59)](https://portal.conp.ca/dataset?id=projects/calgary-campinas#) [1].
+For pre-training on motion-free 2D slices and testing our method on 3D volumes with simulated motion parameters we use the data provided in the training and validation set of the [Calgary Campinas Brain MRI Dataset (CC59)](https://portal.conp.ca/dataset?id=projects/calgary-campinas#) [1].

 Start by downloading the CC359 datset.
 As the data comes in a hybrid k-space format run `prepare_CC359_dataset.ipynb` to create a converted version of the train and validation set consisting of 3D k-space data and to compute and store the 3D sensitivity maps using the [bart toolbox](https://mrirecon.github.io/bart/).